-Among companies that provide firearm, weapon or self-defense insurance, USCCA Self Defense Shield seems to be a solid choice.
+Among the options for firearm, weapon or self-defense insurance, USCCA Self Defense Shield seems to be a solid choice.
 The organization provides a substantial level of liability and criminal defense coverage at a reasonable price.
-Any fees or bills you encounter during a civil or criminal trial are paid immediately, not at the end of your case—some gun insurance companies require you to pay the bill when it's due and be reimbursed later.
+Any fees or bills you encounter during a civil or criminal trial are paid immediately, not at the end of your case — some gun insurance companies require you to pay the bill when it's due and to be reimbursed later.

-We also found USCCA's offerings and limits for the coverage provided to be clear and easy to understand, so it's easy to know when you are and are not covered by your policy.
-Many companies offer services similar to USCCA that provide legal protection from an incident involving a weapon, but comparing what kinds of coverage you are getting can be difficult.
-Unlike auto insurance, where services from different providers function basically identically, there is a wide range of different service options among them.
+We also found the USCCA's offerings and limits for the coverage provided to be clear and easy to understand, so it's easy to know when you are and are not covered by your policy.
+Many companies offer services similar to USCCA insurance that provide legal protection from an incident involving a weapon, but comparing what kinds of coverage you are getting can be difficult.
+Unlike with auto insurance, where services from different insurers function basically identically, there is a wide range of different service options among providers.

-USCCA's benefits are backed by United Specialty Insurance Company, a reputable insurer with excellent financial stability.
-United Specialty got an A++ rating from A.M.
-Best, meaning there is little risk that a claim would not be paid due to a lack of funds.
+USCCA benefits are backed by United Specialty Insurance Co., a reputable insurer with excellent financial stability.
+United Specialty got an A++ rating from AM Best, meaning there is little risk that a claim would not be paid due to a lack of funds.
 By contrast, many competing companies do not function as insurers.
 Instead, they usually offer "unlimited" protection and coverage from their own lawyers.
-Describing a legal protection like this as "unlimited" strikes us as too good to be true.
+Describing legal protection like this as "unlimited" strikes us as too good to be true.
 However, whether there are some theoretical limits to the coverage is not well-defined or tested.

 The most common complaint we found from USCCA customers is a constant stream of emails, both during the sales process and through the course of membership.
 But customers also report a responsive, helpful customer service team that can answer any questions that potential or current customers have about USCCA products.

-That being said, it's difficult for us to definitively say whether USCCA's coverage is a good value because there are very few reports from customers who have filed claims with the company.
+That being said, it's difficult for us to say definitively whether the USCCA's coverage is a good value because there are very few reports from customers who have filed claims with the company.
 The only ones we found were testimonials highlighted by the company itself.
-As such, we can't evaluate how reliably the company pays claims, for good or bad—and that's ultimately what you are paying for.
+As such, we can't evaluate how reliably the company pays claims — and that's ultimately what you are paying for.

-There are two main categories to the protection provided by a USCCA membership: liability protection from a civil suit and criminal defense protection if you are charged with a crime.
+There are two main categories of protection provided by a USCCA membership: liability protection from a civil suit and criminal defense protection if you are charged with a crime.
 For both types of protection, you'll also be provided with legal guidance about the right way to resolve the situation.

 The amount of coverage you are eligible for varies by plan level but ranges from $250,000 to $2,000,000; see below for the full price breakdown.
 For civil defense cases, you will be assigned a lawyer employed by the USCCA.
 You may not elect to use your own lawyer.